MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap5-driverdependency.md

 | [DriverConstraint](element-uap5-DriverConstraint.md) | Specifies the details of a driver paired with a UWP app. |

 ## Remarks
-If you are pairing a driver with a UWP app, at least one `DriverDependency` must be met for the app to load.
-For a `DriverDependency` to be met, all its [`DriverConstraint`](element-uap5-DriverConstraint.md) elements must be met.
+If you are pairing a driver with a UWP app, all of the listed `DriverDependency` elements must be met for the app to load.
+For a `DriverDependency` to be met, at least one of its [`DriverConstraint`](element-uap5-DriverConstraint.md) elements must be met.

 See [Pairing a driver with a Universal Windows Platform (UWP) app](/windows-hardware/drivers/install/pairing-app-and-driver-versions) for more information.